March 29, 2020

 Riding through clouds to find clear views.

 Day trips into the mountains are extremely good.
 Breathing the fresh air while exploring new horizons results in a fresh mind and new ideas.
-One can concentrate only on the present moment, which is relaxing, and it serves as a perfect getaway from all the events that have been happening with the world recently.
-So the other day, I drove to Balquhidder, a small settlement on the southern edge of the Scottish Highlands, north of the Trossachs, to get doses of this goodness.
+One can concentrate only on the present moment, which is relaxing and serves as a perfect getaway from all the events happening in the world recently.
+So, the other day, I drove to Balquhidder, a small settlement on the southern edge of the Scottish Highlands north of the Trossachs, to get doses of this goodness.

 I parked by the Balquhidder's village hall and set off on my bike.
-Unlike hiking, riding a bike guarantee fun even if the weather forecast is far from cheerful, which was the case of that day.
+Unlike hiking, riding a bike guarantees fun even if the weather forecast is far from cheerful, which was the case on that day.
 After a few pedal strokes, I got to the local kirkyard.
 Like in many Scottish villages, it looks like the time here stopped a few centuries back.

-In the foreground is a ruin of a church from the 17th century, the one in the back is the current one, built in the 19th century.
+The church ruin in the foreground is from the 17th century, and the current church in the background was built in the 19th century.

-Here, I where I learned that a Scottish folk hero, Rob Roy MacGregor, lived here and is buried in front of the old church.
-The cemetery itself is among the nicest I saw in Scotland - and there are plenty to pick from.
-Moreover, between the weathered tombstones, nature gave a hint that the spring is just behind the corner.
+Here, I learned that a Scottish folk hero, Rob Roy MacGregor, lived here and is buried in front of the old church.
+The cemetery itself is among the prettiest I saw in Scotland – and there are plenty of nice ones to pick from.
+Moreover, between the weathered tombstones, nature hinted that the spring was just behind the corner.
 Another reason for excitement!

 My plan was to head up the Kirkton Glen, a valley that rises from the village towards the summit of Meall an Fhiodhain.
 But before starting the climb, I rode around to warm up and to get my legs going a bit.
 Just outside the village is Loch Voil..